aemsites/edge-commerce-docs/docs/api-reference.md

 Use this endpoint to create or update up to 50 products in one request.
 The request body is an object with an `items` array.
 Each product must include a `path` field that specifies where it should be stored.

 The API validates the complete request before saving products.
 If the request envelope is invalid, any product is invalid, or two products have the same `path`, the API returns `400 Bad Request` and saves no products.
+Requests with a declared body larger than 10 MB return `413 Payload Too Large`.

 Bulk writes return `200 OK` with a `results` array.
 The array contains one result for each submitted product.
 Products with no detected changes have a status of `200`; saved products include their individual result status and message.